-This Standard states values in both SL (metric) and U.S. Customary units.
+This Standard states values in both SI (metric) and U.S. Customary units.
 These systems of units are to be regarded separately as standard.
-Within the text, the U.S. Customary units are shown in parentheses.
+In this Standard, the U.S. Customary units are shown in parentheses.
 The values stated in each system are not exact equivalents; therefore, it is required that each system of units be used independently of the other.
 Combining values from the two systems constitutes nonconformance with the Standard.